sabotrax/monisrahmen/README.md

 Send pictures as email attachments.
 They will be downloaded, adjusted and displayed in a loop.
 A motion sensor will blank the screen after some time of inactivity.
-Optionally, a network share serving the pictures can be created.
+Optionally, a network share for the pictures can be created.

 The mounting frame is 3D printed.
 Some light soldering is required.